 Combined with the NVIDIA GTX 1660 Ti, the SkyTech Blaze II performs just as well as the previously mentioned HP Pavilion models giving you a consistent 100+ FPS on ultra settings in 1080p in most popular AAA titles, and it can even pull off the widely-coveted 60 FPS in Assassin’s Creed Odyssey, the most notoriously unoptimized game currently available.

 When it comes to the RAM and storage, it’s understandable that in a gaming PC this is where the costs would be cut as these are the least vital components for a smooth gaming experience.
 Nevertheless, the parts that the SkyTech Blaze II is equipped with are quite decent.
 Both 8 GB of RAM and a 500 GB SSD should be quite enough for most people, at least for the first few months, but even if at one point you run out of space, adding more is neither expensive nor difficult.

 And finally, we must admit that even though some of the functionality was sacrificed for the sake of aesthetics, the results don’t disappoint.

 - Excellent graphics card

 - Price slightly exceeds the budget

 Our next pick is the SkyTech Archangel Gaming PC.
 Not only does this machine come with some of the most high-quality components we could find at this price range, but it’s also one of the most visually appealing ones on this list.

-The Archangel comes with the NVIDIA GTX 1660 GPU instead of the Ti model our previous picks had, but it has other perks to make up for it.
-Namely, the CPU is AMD’s Ryzen 5 2600X which has slightly higher base and boost clock speeds than the non-X model, and it comes with the excellent Wraith Spire cooler.
+The Archangel comes with the NVIDIA GTX 1660 GPU instead of the Ti model our previous picks had, but it has got some other perks to make up for it.
+Namely, the CPU is AMD’s Ryzen 5 2600X which has slightly higher base and boost clock speeds than the non-X model, and it comes with the great Wraith Spire cooler.